mutebg/react-starter/README.md

 ##### DOCS:
 ###### How to organize files:
-- each components has own folder
+- each component has own folder
     - each folder contain js, scss and test file related to component
     - scss file contain only style related to component
 - actions